captain-mayhem/captainsengine/heroquest/README.txt

       You should not use these console movement commands.
 They are for DEBUG/DEVELOPMENT purposes ONLY.
       They bypass collision detection and have not many security checks.
 They are there to be able to reach a desired position quickly against every rule.
-For normal movement, move as described in 7. i.e. in 3D view, press W S A D keys with the console being closed.
+For normal movement, move as described in 7. i.e. in 3D or 2D view, press W S A D keys with the console being closed.
  "end turn"                    ends your turn
  "quit"                        quits HeroQuest